-The admission-free, legendary Santa Cruz Beach Boardwalk – California’s oldest seaside amusement park – which has thrilled visitors for 107 years.
+The admission-free, legendary Santa Cruz Beach Boardwalk – California’s oldest seaside amusement park – which has thrilled visitors for well over 100 years.
 Check out the Giant Dipper wooden roller coaster and the Looff Carousel, two national historic landmarks.

 Sea fossils embedded in the hillside as you ride Roaring Camp Railroads’ steam train up Bear Mountain.
 Millions of years ago, these forested trails were underwater.
 After the train ride, walk next door to Henry Cowell Redwoods State Park, where a wide, stroller and wheelchair-accessible path offer a close-up view of the redwoods.

 The boisterous sea lions at the Santa Cruz Wharf.
 Watch as they perform effortless water acrobats – and the not-so-effortless attempts to jump up onto docks and planks for some out of the water basking.